atproto-os/.github/profile/README.md

 ## Focus and Objectives

-* **Native Integration with the AT Protocol:** To deliver a seamless and comprehensive user experience for interacting with applications and data distributed on the AT Protocol.
-Applications and their data are already synced automatically when you log in from another device, and we are now exploring new possibilities to make atproto OS more useful and social.
-* **Modular Web Desktop Environment:** To adopt a modular architecture inherited from Open Web Desktop, ensuring flexibility, customization, and extensibility.
-Of course, you can also create entirely new themes.

-#### Next Steps and Vision

 The atproto OS project operates as a division of the [Open Web Desktop](https://github.com/owdproject) organization, established to explore and showcase the potential of integrating web-based environments with the AT Protocol.
 We invite developers, researchers, and enthusiasts of the decentralized web to follow the project's evolution and contribute to its growth.

 <br />